dimitarpg13/DSPy-tutorial/DSPyIntro.md

 Signatures abstract the input/output behavior of a module; Modules replace existing hand-prompting technqiues and can be composed in arbitrary pipelines; Teleprompters optimize all modules in the pipeline to maximize specified metric.

 Instead of free-form string prompts, DSPy programs use natural language _signatures_ to assign work to the LM.
+A DSPy signature is _natural-language typed_ declaration of a function: a short declarative spec that tells DSPy _what_ a text transformation needs to do (e.g. "consume questions and return answers"), rather than _how_ a specific LM should be prompted to implement that behavior.
+More formally, a DSPy signature is a tuple of _input fields_ and _output fields_ (and an optional _instruction_).
+A field consists of a _field name_ and optional metadata.
+In typical usage, the roles of fields are inferred by DSPy as a function of field names.
+For instance, the DSPy compiler will use in-context learning to inerpret `question` differently from `answer` and will iteratively refine its usage of these fields.

+Signatures offer two benefits over prompts: they can be compiled into self-improving and pipeline-adaptive prompts or finetunes.